 Neural codes for odors in a deeper brain area

 An important goal of our laboratory is to understand how sensory information moves from point to point through the nervous system, from more peripheral to deeper regions.
 In the locust, olfactory information is sent from peripheral olfactory organs to the antennal lobe.
 There, information is synchronized across cells into approximately 20 Hz oscillations and is then carried by projection neurons to two higher olfactory centers.
 The first center, the mushroom body, has been studied extensively and is thought to be a site for olfactory learning.
 However, the second center, the lateral horn (LH), remains poorly understood.
-It has been proposed that this area of the insect brain plays several important roles in odor coding, including maintaining the sparseness of olfactory responses by means of feed-forward inhibition and mediating behaviors elicited by innately meaningful odors.
-Yet, relatively little is known of the structure and function of LH neurons (LHNs), making it difficult to evaluate these ideas.
+It has been proposed that this area of the insect brain plays several important roles in odor coding, including maintaining the sparseness of olfactory responses by means of feed-forward inhibition, and mediating behaviors elicited by innately meaningful odors.
+Yet, relatively little is known about the structure and function of LH neurons (LHNs), making it difficult to evaluate these ideas.

 We surveyed more than 250 LHNs in locusts, using intracellular recordings to characterize their responses to sensory stimuli, dye-fills to characterize their morphologies, and immunostaining to characterize their neurotransmitters.
 We found a great diversity of LHNs, suggesting that this area may play several roles.
-Surprisingly, however, we found no evidence to support a role for these neurons in the feed-forward inhibition that has been proposed to mediate olfactory response sparsening; instead, it appears that another mechanism, feed-back inhibition from the giant GABAergic neuron (GGN), serves this function.
-Further, all LHNs we observed responded to all tested odors, making it unlikely that the LHNs could mediate specific behavioral responses to specific odors.
+Surprisingly, however, we found no evidence to support a role for these neurons in the feed-forward inhibition that has been proposed to mediate olfactory response sparsening; instead, it appears that a different mechanism, feed-back inhibition from the giant GABAergic neuron (GGN), serves this function.
+Furthermore, all LHNs we observed responded to all tested odors, making it unlikely that the LHNs could mediate specific behavioral responses to specific odors.
 Our results rather point to three other possible roles of LHNs: extraction of general stimulus features such as odor intensity; bilateral integration of sensory information; and integration of multimodal sensory stimuli.